 DAILY BOARDING RATE

-A daily boarding rate of R545 per night will be charged for day scholars staying in the boarding establishment for short periods.
-Where boys necessarily stay overnight for planned school functions a subsidized daily rate may be charged.
+A daily boarding rate of ZAR 545 per night will be charged for day scholars staying in the boarding establishment for short periods.
+Where boys necessarily stay overnight for planned school functions a subsidised daily rate of ZAR 205 may be charged.

 NOTICE OF WITHDRAWAL

-A full terms notice*, in writing, or one (1) term’s fees in lieu of notice, is required before withdrawal of a pupil from the school, the boarding establishment or participation in extra subjects.
-Once registered for the A-level program and/or Grade 12, notice of withdrawal will not result in any reduction in the annual fees payable.
-Notice of withdrawal will not result in any reduction in the annual Development Levy as this is committed prior to commencement of the year.
+Acceptance of a place with payment of the acceptance fee renders the parent liable for the 1st Quarter fees (being ¼ of the Annual Fees, or the Term Fee).
+A full terms notice, in writing, or one (1) term’s fee in lieu of notice, is required before withdrawal of a pupil from the College or the Boarding Establishment.
+Once the year has commenced (whether a Day Scholar or Boarder) and where registered for the A level program and/or Grade 12, notice of withdrawal, will not result in any reduction in the annual fee payable.

 Parents are requested to ensure their child / children are members of a medical aid scheme and to provide the College with the details thereof.
 Doctor consultations and medical practitioners will charge their fees directly to parents or their medical aid, as the case may be.